rancher/rancher-docs/docs/api/workflows/tokens.md

 Error from server (Forbidden): error when creating "STDIN": tokens.ext.cattle.io is forbidden: user system:admin is not a Rancher user
 ```

-A token is always created for the user making the request.
-Attempting to create a token for a different user, by specifying a different `spec.userID`, is forbidden and will fail.
+A Token is always created for the user making the request.
+Attempting to create a Token for a different user, by specifying a different `spec.userID`, is forbidden and will fail.

-The `spec.description` field can be set to an arbitrary human-readable description of the (purpose of the) token.
-The default is empty.
+- The `spec.description` field can be set to an arbitrary human-readable description of the Tokens purpose.
+The default value is set to empty.

-The `spec.kind` field can be set to the kind of token.
-The value "session" indicates a login token.
-All other kinds, including the default (empty string) indicate some kind of derived token.
+- The `spec.kind` field can be set to the kind of Token.
+The value `session` indicates a login Token.
+All other values, including the default empty string, indicate some kind of derived Token.

-The `metadata.name` and `metadata.generateName` fields are ignored and the name of the new Token is automatically generated using the prefix `token-`.
+- The `metadata.name` and `metadata.generateName` fields are ignored and the name of the new Token is automatically generated using the prefix `token-`.

 ```bash
 kubectl create -o jsonpath='{.status.value}' -f -<<EOF